Breast Health - Women's Health

 Genetic Counseling, Testing and Risk Assessment

-The Washington Cancer Genetics Program is collaboration between Washington Hospital and the Stanford Cancer Genetics Clinic at Stanford University Medical Center.
-The Program offers genetic counseling for individuals concerned with the risk of an inherited cancer predisposition.
+The Washington Cancer Genetics Program is a collaboration between Washington Hospital and UCSF Medical Medical Center.
+The program offers genetic counseling for individuals concerned with the risk of an inherited cancer predisposition.
 The clinic staff includes genetic counselors, medical oncologists, and registered nurses.

 No one wants to hear that they need breast surgery.
 For women who need a mastectomy or partial mastectomy, there are several options for what can be done to recreate shape in the modified area(s).
 Working together to deliver the latest surgical techniques our surgeons and plastic surgeons offer many surgical options for breast cancer surgery.
 Reconstructive surgery encompasses various procedures.
 The National Cancer Institute (NCI) suggests that you consult with a plastic surgeon before your mastectomy, even if reconstruction will be considered later on.
 The optimal time for this surgery is at the same time as your mastectomy.
 Your plastic surgeon is able to form a breast mound by using an implant or by using tissues from another part of the body.
 To learn more about these techniques, click on this link to the "Articles" section of the website.